Southern Yakutia (Sakha)

 Taidje nodded.
 “You can tell me.
 You have traveled far and

-lands that were within the borders of the Soviet Union.”
+the lands that were within the borders of the Soviet Union.”

-Boris shrugged, and
+Boris shrugged and then muttered

-me a utopist behind my back.
-The truth is that none of them had the temerity to
+behind my back.
+The truth is that none of them had the temerity to say it in my

-say it in my face because they dreaded my fist.”
+face because they dreaded my fist.”

 “I remember people talking about your memorable days as an